radius-project/blog/radblog/content/posts/2025/application-centric-idp/index.md

 It's also very easy for the developer to add a database to this application.
 The developer creates a resource named ‘db’ of type redisCaches with only an application and an environment parameter.
 Per the connection defined in the frontend container above, ‘db’ is explicitly connected to the frontned container, ‘demo.’
 Notice that even though the container is a kubernetes specific resource and redis is a service that can run in any cloud environment, the syntax for creating both the container and the redis cache is consistent.

 That’s it!
 Your first Radius application is ready to deploy!
 But, before we look at the deployment experience, let’s pause to highlight some things you do *not* see in this Radius application definition: Beyond creating a redis resource named ‘db’, there are no infrastructure details.
 As a developer, you are not concerned about how Redis is configured and deployed, how your application will authenticate to Redis, how Redis connects to your frontend container, or even where Redis will ultimately run (on-premise, AWS or Azure).
-You just say you need Redis and you need it connected to your frontend container, and Radius uses a feature called “Recipes” to do the rest for the developer.
-That’s one of the reasons Radius provides an application centric experience: Developers focus entirely on their applications, not on the details of underlying infrastructure deployment and configuration.
+You just say you need Redis and you need it connected to your frontend container, and Radius uses a feature called “Recipes” to do the rest.
+That’s a big reason we say Radius provides an application centric experience: Developers focus entirely on their applications, not on the details of underlying infrastructure deployment and configuration.

 Now, here’s the deployment experience using the Radius CLI.
 (In a real world scenario, Radius application deployments would more likely happen via a GitOps tool like ArgoCD.
 We’ll discuss Radius integration with GitOps tools in a future post).
 To deploy this application to, say, your default local environment, from the rad CLI, you would run